Best Star Trek: The Next Generation episodes, ranked

 Love Picard?
 Then it's time to venture into his past

-If you’ve enjoyed Star Trek: Picard and want to know what to do to fill the time before the new season comes out, we recommend you go back and watch Star Trek: The Next Generation.
-Considered one of the best science-fiction shows of all-time, it’s this TV series in which Picard was captain of the starship USS Enterprise NCC-1701-D.
+Star Trek: The Next Generation is considered one of the best science-fiction shows of all-time, it’s this TV series in which Picard was captain of the starship USS Enterprise NCC-1701-D.

 But with seven seasons to choose from, where do you start?
 Well, all 178 episodes are worth a watch in our opinion (or a re-watch if you saw them the first time round).
 If you enjoyed the main themes and characters of the Picard series, then there are some key episodes you can’t miss.